d-reddy/university-test/README.md

 * How many students take more than one Class?
 List them.
 * How many professors teach more than one Class?

-## Technical Design Summary
+## Module Summary
-This is Java based application using the Dropwizard framework.
+This is a Java based application using the Dropwizard framework.
 The application is composed of 3 main modules.

 ### university-api:
 * bootstraps the dropwizard application (setting up google inject for DI, declaring the api, reading configuration, etc)